-This document describes the objectives, scope and guidelines for the application of the Sustainability Certification Program "Hoteles más Verdes", owned by the Association of Tourism Hotels of the Argentine Republic (AHT, as per its initials in Spanish).
+This document describes the objectives, scope and guidelines to apply the "Hoteles más Verdes" Sustainability Certification Program of Asociación de Hoteles de Turismo de la República Argentina (AHT).

-Sustainability certification is currently highly important in international tourism, in response to customers' and other tourism agents' current trends that demand for more environmentally respectful, socially responsible and sustainable accommodations and services.
+The sustainability certification is currently highly important in international tourism, meeting the demands of guests, customers and other tourist service and accommodation agents, who are more environmentally respectful, socially responsible and sustainable.